 The client is required to spray shotcrete with water thoroughly 2-3 times per day for the next 7 days.
-If you’re not going to be home or cannot arrange someone to do this Greencare can do this for you but it is at a cost of $50.00 per day and must be pre-arranged.
+If you’re not going to be home or cannot arrange someone to do this, Greencare can do this for you but it is at a cost of $150.00 per day and must be pre-arranged.
+If you have Greencare water your shotcrete, Greencare will only water 1 time per day and not on Sundays.
+Greencare assumes no responsibility if the above steps are not followed.
 Keeping the concrete damp enables it to cure properly and reach full strength integrity.
-Don’t worry if water collects on the bottom while curing.
-Shrinkage cracks are normal and not structural in nature.
+Don't worry if water collects on the bottom while curing.
+NOTE: Shrinkage cracks are normal and not structural in nature.

 Proper watering on the first day minimizes shrinkage cracks, although it will not prevent them.
 At this point double verify all color selections for tile, grout, flagstone, deck and interior finish are correct.
 We go off signed selection sheet, text or emailed confirmation.
 Final color outcome may vary from samples.
 Greencare assumes no responsibility for manufacturer color variations.
 If you do not like a final color selection once installed or ordered added cost to reinstall or reorder material will be added.
 No matter what was verbally discussed or promised it must be written on contract to be included.
 NO EXCEPTIONS.

 The left picture above shows a GOOD picture correspondence (including the name) The one above on right is BAD because it could easily be mistaken.
 Name, color and supplier must be clearly visible.